Dodge Dakota: Trim levels

-The 1997 to 2004 Dodge Dakota was available in several different trim levels:
+The 1997–2004 Dodge Dakota was available in several different trim levels:

 The ST served as the base model of the Dakota.
-It included features such as an A/M-F/M stereo (later with cassette player) and a four-speaker sound system, vinyl-trimmed seating surfaces, front (or front and rear) bench seats, styled steel fifteen-inch (later sixteen-inch) wheels, and vinyl flooring.
-It also included, and was only available with, the 3.9L (later 3.7L) V6 engine.
-The ST was also not offered as a four-door Quad Cab model.
+It included features such as an AM/FM stereo (later with cassette player) and a four-speaker sound system, vinyl-trimmed seating surfaces, front (or front and rear) bench seats, styled steel fifteen-inch (later sixteen-inch) wheels, and vinyl flooring.
+It also included, and was only available with, the 3.9 L (later 3.7 L) V6 engine.
+The ST was not offered as a four-door Quad Cab model.

 The Sport served as the "step-up" Dakota model.
-It added the following features to the ST model: an A/M-F/M stereo with a cassette player (later, a single-disc CD player), cloth seating surfaces, sport-styled alloy wheels, and carpeted flooring.
-It was available with all engines except for the high-performance 5.9L V8 engine.
+It added the following features to the ST model: an AM/FM stereo with a cassette player (later, a single-disc CD player), cloth seating surfaces, sport-styled alloy wheels, and carpeted flooring.
+It was available with all engines except for the high-performance 5.9 L V8.

 The SXT, introduced for the 2001 model year served as the "mid-range" Dakota model.
-It added the following features to the Sport model: an A/M-F/M stereo with a single-disc CD player, air conditioning, power windows and door locks with keyless entry (available as an option), and a premium interior.
-It was available with all engines except for the high-performance 5.9L V8 engine.
-An SXT Plus model was available that added "value" features such as an A/M-F/M stereo with cassette and single-disc CD players with integral CD changer controls, a premium cloth interior, and sixteen-inch alloy wheels mounted on sixteen-inch tires.
+It added the following features to the Sport model: an AM/FM stereo with a single-disc CD player, air conditioning, power windows and door locks with keyless entry (available as an option), and a premium interior.
+It was available with all engines except for the high-performance 5.9 L V8 engine.
+An SXT Plus model was available that added "value" features such as an AM/FM stereo with cassette and single-disc CD players with integral CD changer controls, a premium cloth interior, and sixteen-inch alloy wheels.

 The SLT was the "top-line" Dakota model from late 2000.
 It added the following features to the SXT model (2001 to 2004 model years) or the Sport model (1997 to 2000 model years): power windows and door locks (Sport only) with keyless entry, a premium interior (Sport only), and premium-styled alloy or chrome-clad wheels.
 It was available with all available engines on the Dakota.
-An SLT Plus Package was available that added "value" features to the SLT model, such as sixteen-inch alloy wheels, sixteen-inch tires, an A/M-F/M stereo with cassette and CD players (and integral CD changer controls on 2001 through 2004 year models), a premium cloth interior, and more "upscale" features.
+An SLT Plus Package was available that added "value" features to the SLT model, such as sixteen-inch alloy wheels, an AM/FM stereo with cassette and CD players (and integral CD changer controls on 2001 through 2004 model years), and a premium cloth interior.

-The R/T, otherwise known as the 5.9 R/T was known as the "high-performance" and "top-line" Dakota model from 1997 to 2003.
-It added the following features to the SLT model: sport front seats, sport-styled chrome-clad wheels, larger performance-rated tires, an A/M-F/M stereo with cassette and single-disc CD players, a six-speaker Infinity amplified premium audio system, and the high-performance 5.9L V8 engine.
+The R/T, otherwise known as the 5.9 R/T, was known as the "high-performance" and "top-line" Dakota model from 1997 to 2003.
+It added the following features to the SLT model: sport front seats, sport-styled chrome-clad wheels, larger performance-rated tires, an AM/FM stereo with cassette and single-disc CD players, a six-speaker Infinity amplified premium audio system, and the high-performance 5.9 L V8 engine.
 It was available in all available Dakota models except for the 4-door Quad Cab model.

 Engines

+Safety

+NHTSA crash test ratings (2003, 4-door):